 - $4 Million: Doy B. Henley for Doy B. Henley Endowed Chair in American Presidential Studies to be held by inaugural chairholder Dr. Lori Cox Han, a presidential studies scholar and author.
 Also funds Doy B. Henley Endowed Director in STEM-MBA Studies

-- $2.4 Million: Clifford R. Stark Residual Trust gift to establish merit-based Stark Scholarship
+- $2.4 Million: Clifford R. Stark Residual Trust gift to establish the annual need-based Stark Scholarship

 - $2 Million: James H. and Esther M. Cavanaugh for James H. Cavanaugh Endowed Chair in Presidential Studies, to be held by Dr. Luke Nichter, an author and scholar of American history